Observing cities as a complex system: Scaling infrastructure of cities

 \subsection{The challenges of urban scaling studies}

 { Urban scaling studies have many challenges.
 Firstly, defining urban agglomerations is difficult and depends on considerations and parameters \cite{arcaute2015constructing, rozenblat2020extending}.
-What is actually a city and how to compare between them is not at all a trivial aspect.
-Urban scaling values are not universal, and they significantly depend on the way one constructs cities and the variables considered \cite{cottineau2017diverse}.
+What a city actually is and how to compare them are not at all trivial matters.
+Urban scaling values are not universal and depend significantly on how one constructs cities and on the variables considered \cite{cottineau2017diverse}.
 The way cities or metropolitan areas are defined may alter results \cite{arcaute2013city, oliveira2014large, rozenfeld2008laws}.
 This issue is particularly relevant when cities from different countries are compared.
 Particularly in some developing regions, census data might be outdated and have critical implications.
 For example, the latest available census in Somalia was carried out decades ago, but in Kenya, a neighbouring country, the most recent census was in 2019.
 Thus, comparing cities in East Africa may be challenging. }

-{ One of the biggest challenges of urban scaling studies is that many of the results obtained so far correspond to observations from the USA.
-However, more data from other regions of the world has opened new studies that challenge the universality of scaling values.
-For example, observing the shape of 5,000 cities in Africa revealed that their surface is correlated linearly with city size \cite{prieto2023scaling}.
-However, a non-trivial growth of the average size of buildings, with an approximately linear increase in the number of buildings and urban form indicators, increases the expected value of the distance between different parts of the city \cite{prieto2023scaling}. }
+{ One of the biggest challenges in urban scaling studies is that many of the results obtained so far are based on observations from the USA.
+However, more data from other regions of the world have opened new studies that challenge the universality of scaling values.
+For example, observing the shapes of 5,000 cities in Africa revealed that their surface area is linearly correlated with city size \cite{prieto2023scaling}.
+However, a non-trivial growth in the average building size, with an approximately linear increase in the number of buildings and in urban form indicators, increases the expected distance between different parts of the city \cite{prieto2023scaling}. }